-- advice and assistance in relation to the design, layout and fit out of the Community Bank® branch - training for the branch manager and other employees in banking, management systems and interface protocol - methods and procedures for the sale of products and provision of services - security and cash logistic controls - calculation of company revenue and payment of many operating and administrative expenses - the formulation and implementation of advertising and promotional programs - sales techniques and proper customer relations.
+- · advice and assistance in relation to the design, layout and fit out of the Community Bank® branch - training for the branch manager and other employees in banking, management systems and interface protocol - · methods and procedures for the sale of products and provision of services - security and cash logistic controls - · calculation of company revenue and payment of many operating and administrative expenses - · the formulation and implementation of advertising and promotional programs - · sales techniques and proper customer relations.

-Goina concern
+Going concern

-The net liabilities of the company as at 30 June 2015 were \$319,376 and the loss made for the year was \$196,743, bringing accumulated losses to \$1,191,456.
+The net liabilities of the company as at 30 June 2016 were \$427,262 and the loss made for the year was \$107,886, bringing accumulated losses to \$1,299,342.

 In addition: \$

-Total assets were 214,658
+Total assets were 262,902

-T .
-IP LPC 504.004
+Total liabilities were 690,164

-Total liabilities were 534,034 Operating cash flows were (153,713)
+Operating cash flows were (90,283)

-There was a 7% decrease in the loss recorded for the financial year ended 30 June 2015 when compared to the prior year.
+There was a 45% decrease in the loss recorded for the financial year ended 30 June 2016 when compared to the prior year.

-The company meets its day to day working capital requirements through an overdraft facility that is due for renewal on 30 September 2016.
-The overdraft has an approved limit of \$600,000 and was drawn to \$493,300 as at 30 June 2015.
+The company meets its day to day working capital requirements through an overdraft facility that was approved on 18 May 2016 and has quarterly reviews with the first review due by 31 October 2016.
+The overdraft has an approved limit of \$650,000 and was drawn to \$598,832 as at 30 June 2016.

-The company's business activities, together with the factors likely to affect its future development, performance and position are set out in the directors' report on pages 1 to 5.
+The company's business activities, together with the factors likely to affect its future development, performance and position are set out in the directors' report on pages 6 to 11.
 The financial position of the company, its cash flows, liquidity position and borrowing facilities are described in the financial statements.